microsoftgraph/microsoft-graph-comms-samples/Samples/V1.0Samples/LocalMediaSamples/AudioVideoPlaybackBot/README.md

 * Play a movie in multiple resolutions

-    * This feature is turned on by deafult and has a conditional compilation constant `PLAY_MEDIA_FILE` in the `AVPFrontEnd` project to turn the feature ON or OFF.
+    * This feature is turned on by default and has a conditional compilation constant `PLAY_MEDIA_FILE` in the `AVPFrontEnd` project to turn the feature ON or OFF.

-*  Loopback of meeting attendees video chosen randomly and show it in the main video's output feed.
+*  Loopback/spotlight of a meeting attendee's video (chosen randomly) and show it through the bot's main video output feed.

-    * Use the compilation constants `USE_NV12` and `SPOTLIGHT_VIDEO` in the `AVPFrontEnd` project to see this feature spotlighting a user's video.
-This feature basically shows you how to handle an incoming video buffer in the raw `NV12` format.
-Look the function `OnVideoMediaReceived` in `BotMediaStream.cs` to see how this done.
+    * This feature is off by default.
+Define both of the compilation constants `USE_NV12` and `SPOTLIGHT_VIDEO` in the `AVPFrontEnd` project to see this feature spotlighting a user's video.
+This feature basically shows you how to handle an incoming video buffer in the raw `NV12` format and send it back out through the bot's video socket.
+Look at the function `OnVideoMediaReceived` in `BotMediaStream.cs` to see how this done.

 ### Deploy